mlund/chemistry-notebooks/faunus_lab.md

 - [ ] Results and discussion.
       Analysis of displacement parameters, acceptance, and convergence using e.g. the system energy as a function of steps.
 Discussion of results incl. plots.
-      This loads a _Jupyter Notebook_ - here's
-      [one of many](https://www.youtube.com/watch?v=jZ952vChhuI) introductory videos for how to use it.

 ## Self Check